brianglass/anastasis/files/lenten_matins.md

 When the Most High divided the nations, when he scattered the children of Adam, he set boundaries for the nations according to the number of the Angels of God.

-And his people Jacob became the LordÂ’s portion; Israel the line of his inheritance.
+And his people Jacob became the Lord’s portion; Israel the line of his inheritance.

 He sustained them in the desert, in thirst from heat in a waterless land; he encircled him and instructed him and guarded him as the apple of his eye.